Your child learns more deeply when instruction is built around how their brain actually works.

 Each path is built around the same process.
 The one that fits your child depends on where they are right now.

 Learning Re-Engineered offers three paths: one-on-one instruction, game-based learning through Learning Quests, and independent resources your family can use at home.
-Each one is built around the same process.
-The right fit depends on where your child is and how your family learns.

 Work With a Tutor